Gailpositive/Devops-On-AWS/Devops-on-AWS-Code-Build-Test/Devops-On-AWS.md

-# DEVOPS ON AWS..CODE, BUILD AND TEST.
+# CREATING A REACT WEB APP ON AWS DEVOPS
-## Introduction to DevOps cultural philosophies, practices, and tools to deliver applications and services faster and at a higher quality.
+## Introduction to AWS DevOps  practices, and tools to deliver applications and services faster and at a higher quality.
+### Exercise: Setting Up Development Environment
+In a production environment, I'd create a custom policy in AWS IAM for precise control.
+However, for this exercise, I skip that.
+I'm setting up a development space with AWS Cloud9, downloading code, and using AWS SAM CLI to build a serverless app.
+It includes backend elements like API Gateway, Lambda functions, DynamoDB, and a smart process.
+The frontend, a React web app, sits in an S3 bucket.
+Finally, I store my progress in AWS CodeCommit once the app is running.

 <img width="495" alt="image 3" src="https://github.com/IwunzeGE/DevOps-Project/assets/111061512/eeb8e89f-f45a-4cf0-aa64-5d367586a7c4">